GEETHND/GNDsamples/README.md

 #sis -- A volunteer project for the request of a teacher of mine

-# These projects were done using notepad++ and WAMP server.
+These projects were coded using notepad++ and WAMP was the server environment.

 ----------------------------------------------------------------------------------------